Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 **Step 8 - Authentication**

-The authentication service in Genus App Services provides sign in authentication and user authorization.
+The authentication service in Genus Services provides sign in authentication and user authorization.
 Your users are granted access to your Genus application according to their credentials, based on Microsoft Active Directory principles.
 The authentication service is integrated with your Active Directory.
 However, it is possible to to configure Genus without Active Directory using your own user account data.

 1. In the console tree of the Genus Configuration application, right-click the directory, which was created in step 1, and select **Properties**.
 2. Click the **Authentication** tab.
 3. If you want to use your own user account data to authenticate users, click **Genus Directory**.
 If you want users to be authenticated by Active Directory, click **Active Directory**.
-See [Genus App Services Authentication](../../defining-an-app-model/logic/action-orchestration/actions/effects/genus-app-services-user-authentication.md "Genus App Services User Authentication") for more information.
+See [Genus Services Authentication](../../defining-an-app-model/logic/action-orchestration/actions/effects/genus-app-services-user-authentication.md) for more information.
 4. If you have selected **Active Directory**, specify LDAP Path and Account identifier information as needed.
 If you want to manage your security groups within Genus Studio, under the **Security Group Administration** group, click **Genus Directory**.
 If you want to manage your security groups within Active Directory, click **Active Directory**.
 See [Active Directory Security Group Administration](active-directory-security-group-administration.md "Active Directory Security Group Administration") for more information.

-Genus App Services now offers authentication against multiple Active Directory domains simultaneously.
+Genus Services now offers authentication against multiple Active Directory domains simultaneously.
 Please make sure that your application server(s) is granted the necessary privileges to access the required domain controllers.
 You need to use a unique account identifier across your domains, so unless you can guarantee that sAMAccountName is unique across your domains, you should opt for objectGUID or objectSID as your account identifier.

 **Step 9 - Create an Administrator Account**